 How confident are you with your institution's level of communication to a variety of audiences?
 This workshop with strategies for effectively communicating with external audiences as well as ensuring the messages conveyed externally are believed and practiced internally.
 You'll engage in the development of a skeletal marketing plan for external and internal constituents.

 Go inside the minds of students, learn how to reach them and what to say.
-We'll cover the unique characteristics of Millennials and Gen Xers, factors influencing student choice, the recruitment funnel, principles of communication flow, and proven recruitment strategies.
+We'll cover the unique characteristics of Millennials and Gen Zers, factors influencing student choice, the recruitment funnel, principles of communication flow, and proven recruitment strategies.
 Anyone involved in recruitment, including volunteers and academic units involved in recruitment, will benefit from this introduction to student recruitment.

 To improve retention, student success must be an organizing principle that permeates and drives everything you do.
 Looking through the student success lens, your institution can focus its curriculum, instructional delivery, advising, and student services to create a learner-centered culture that is unequaled among your peers.
 More importantly, you will dramatically enhance student success and consequently, retention and completion rates.

 The emphasis of this workshop is on delivering quality student services through a combination of high tech and high touch solutions.
-Characteristics and specific needs of Millennials and Gen Xers will be explored.
+Characteristics and specific needs of Millennials and Gen Zers will be explored.
 Together, we'll create a prioritized list of action steps for improving student services on your campus.

 This workshop is about getting things done in an academic setting.
 Participants will be exposed to change management concepts such as the stages of complex change efforts, the influence of power brokers, organizational frames, systems thinking, leveraging a sense of urgency, overcoming resistance to change, and sustaining momentum.